 It’s a common reaction to tense your muscles when you feel pain.
 Unfortunately, that is not what you should be doing during labor.
 Tensing and tightening your muscles can cause more discomfort and lengthen your time in labor.
 Getting into the shower or the tub can counter that response.

 Hydrotherapy is a natural epidural.
 It can relieve a fair amount of discomfort during labor.
 A shower is fine at any stage of labor.
-However, you want to make sure that you are in (at least) active labor but preferably transition labor if you get into a tub.
+However, you want to ensure that you are in (at least) active labor but preferably transition labor if you get into a tub.
 (We don’t want the water to slow down or stall your labor pattern.)
-The water can help relax your muscles and allow your body to open and speed up your labor time.
+The water can help relax your muscles and allow your body to open, speeding up your labor time.

 6. Get a Massage

 Studies show that laboring women who received massages during labor reported feeling less pain and anxiety than those who were not massaged.
 Talk to your partner or doula about massage during labor.
 Let them know what feels good and what doesn’t.
 Even if you prefer not to be touched during certain times in labor, that is normal and okay, too.